azibn/automated_exocomet_hunt/README.md

 ### Usage

-These scripts now run on TESS and Kepler light curve files.
-For TESS, we specifically use Eleanor lightcurves taken from the XRP group only, saved as pickle files.
+These scripts currently run on TESS and Kepler lightcurves.
+For TESS, we have currently used Eleanor lightcurves kindly provided by the XRP group only, saved as pickle files and stored in a Google Bucket.
 Work in progress to utilise other TESS light curves (SPOC, TASOC etc) formats is ongoing.

-Kepler light curves can be obtained from [MAST](https://archive.stsci.edu/kepler/)
+Kepler light curves can be obtained from [MAST](https://archive.stsci.edu/kepler/).

 `single_analysis.py` runs on a single file, for example:

+    python single_analysis_xrp.py tess/tesslcs_sector_6_104_2_min_cadence_targets_tesslc_270577175.pkl

     wget https://archive.stsci.edu/missions/kepler/lightcurves/0035/003542116/kplr003542116-2012088054726_llc.fits
     ./single_analysis.py kplr003542116-2012088054726_llc.fits